 Be Car Care Aware Advisory Committee: The Be Car Care Aware (BCCA) Advisory Committee is comprised of BCCA sponsors who wish to provide their input on the program’s activities.
 An individual from each company sponsor is identified and participates in advisory meetings two to three times a year.
 Having an established committee in place strengthens the program by providing a more focussed direction and allows for stronger industry input.

-Division Advisory Council: The Division Advisory Council provides a unique opportunity for division chairs to come together to share their division experiences, to exchange ideas, to address areas of common concern, and to advise AIA on a number of membership issues.
+Division Chairs Committee: The Division Chairs Committee provides a unique opportunity for division chairs to come together to share their division experiences, to exchange ideas, to address areas of common concern, and to advise AIA on a number of membership issues.
 The council is the Association's primary connection to its grass roots membership.